xeals/signal-back/README.md

 # Current progress

-The program so far is a relatively literal translation of the Java code into Rust.
-However, it **currently does not work**.
-Help would be greatly appreciated in figuring out the difference between the Rust and Java code.
+The program so far is a relatively literal translation of the Java code into Go.

+The code is very messy and not very good Go in some places.

+Everything is decryptable (that I'm aware of).

+## Todo list

+- Code cleanup
+- Actual command line-ness
+- Formatting ideas and options

 # License